jpegleg/giant-spellbook/README.md

 and can be helpful when doing tasks like confirming maintenance done for the kernel, or doing forensic comparisons of hosts.

 The firmware is read recursively from the `/lib/firmware` and `/usr/lib/firmware` locations on linux, and from `/usr/standalone/firmware` and `/System/Library/CoreServices/Firmware Updates` on MacOS.
 OpenBSD will read firmware from `/etc/firmware`.
+OpenBSD kernel files are not included in the OpenBSD attestation because the used kernel file in OpenBSD changes with each boot.

 _Note that MacOS has some firmware that is protected and cannot be read, so we aren't able to reach all of the firmware on MacOS._